All Episodes

 Which I think is a great line.

-I'm sure you probably have thought that or said that to a patient occasionally.
+I'm sure you probably have thought that or said that to a patient occasionally because we think we know everything.

-We've I've researched it on Google.
+I've researched it on Google.

-Charlie, Texas, you're on with Dr. Oz.
+Charlie, Texas, you're on with Dr. Roz.

 Glad you called, sir.

-Um pleasure to speak to both of you.
+Yes, pleasure to speak to both of you.

-So it's interesting you know about that.
+So it's interesting to know about that.

-There was a a bit of an alarming article from China that I'll share with everybody because it plays to this question you're asking.
+There was a bit of an alarming article from China that I'll share with everybody because it plays to this question you're asking.

 The air conditioner blew the air across this woman around the room and infected nine people.

-Now, a couple of things are interesting, right?
+Now, a couple things are interesting, right?

-The nine people did get sick, and they weren't directly next to her.
+The nine people did get sick and they weren't directly next to her.

 First off, that's a cautionary note, right?